CodeYourFuture/curriculum/org-cyf/content/guides/deployment-flyio/serving-frontend.md

 Express.JS will not compile these files for you.
 If you have Javascript files that need compilation, like React JSX files you need to do that separately.
 {{</note>}}

 If you have a React application and you wish it to support React Routes you also need to make sure that every request that doesn't correspond to a real file gets routed to your main website.
-You can do that by adding a code like the following:
+You can do that by adding the following code:

 ```js
 app.use((req, res, next) => {